 Sandor Clegane is one of the largest men and fiercest fighters in Westeros.
 He is called “The Hound” and has very visible burn scars covering half of his face.
 The Hound isn’t a character of tragedy nor is he seen as motivational.
 Instead he is a dark, angry man that is also an amazing fighter, and tries to use his skills for good.
 The story shows how Post Traumatic Stress Disorder (PTSD) affects The Hound.
 Despite his courage, fire triggers him to have panic attacks.
 Although he is regarded as having a disability in Westeros, it has not prevented him from bravely defending the those in need, as a true knight is sworn to do.

 For all of its strengths, the story does have some unhelpful tropes.
 For example, Bran has spent this season brooding around Winterfell.
 This is a stereotype that people with disabilities have a chip on their shoulder and are bitter toward the world.
 To his credit, he is a 17-year-old boy and that might not be an unrealistic depiction.
-Another common trope is acquiring phenomenal super powers after becoming disabled.
-This is a trope commonly found in super hero stories.
-I don’t love the trope of someone experiencing a trauma or becoming disabled, and the viewer watches their inspirational transformation from moping to badass.
-But I’ll wait and see how the story ends before I pass judgement.
+Another common trope is acquiring phenomenal superpowers after becoming disabled.
+This is a trope commonly found in superhero stories.
+I don’t love the trope of someone experiencing trauma or becoming disabled, and the viewer watches their inspirational transformation from moping to badass.
+But I’ll wait and see how the story ends before I pass judgment.

 It is easy to forget how visible and important disability has been in this show – and that’s the point!
 Disability does not need to be the one defining feature of a character.
 It can be one of many facets, and a story need not limit itself to one token character with a disability.
 Before I go on and write a whole thesis on disability in Game of Thrones, share with us which of your favorite shows, books, podcasts, and other media do a good job representing disability.
 I'm going to need something else to binge watch after this amazing story is over.